qriar-labs/qriarlabs-integrator/README.md

 Inform the project name, for example: ```my-project```

-The result of command above will create a folder called *my-project* into the projects folder.
+The result of command above will create a folder called ```*my-project*``` into the projects folder in the root path of your QAP Integrator path.

 ```cd ./projects/<my-project> ```